 - Reheat the baked oatmeal in the microwave for thirty seconds at a time until warm or in the oven at 350 degrees, wrapped in foil, until warmed through.

-Yes!
-To freeze the oatmeal, let it come to a complete cool and then transfer to a freezer safe storage container.
+- Freeze the oatmeal by first letting it come to a complete cool and then transfer it to a freezer safe storage container.
 You can reheat the oatmeal in the oven at 350 degrees wrapped in foil until warmed through or in the microwave.

 If you do give this recipe a try, I want to know!
 Leave a comment with a star rating below.
 You can also snap a photo & tag @allthehealthythings / #allthehealthythings on INSTAGRAM.
 Your reviews help support All the Healthy Things and make it possible for me to continue to create the recipes you know and love.